YuriSS/graphical-adventures/README.md

 So the journey start

-* Add script running with index.html
+* Add script running with index.html [OK]
-* Initialize canvas and a model of the application with the theme
+* Initialize canvas and a model of the application with the theme [OK]